 - inspecting and reviewing air conditioning and ventilation systems

-- increasing cleaning and disinfection of high traffic areas or shared surfaces
+- cleaning and disinfection of high traffic areas and shared surfaces

 - provide cleaning products and instruction for cleaning workspaces